KarthikMahalingam8881/Amazon-Fake-Review-Detection-Pipeline/README.md

 ### 1. 📦 NLP Step Locally (Test It)
 # Build the container
-docker build -t nlp-review .
+docker build -t nlp-review ./nlp_job

-# Run it
+# Run it (pass AWS credentials via env file)
 docker run --rm --env-file ../aws.env nlp-review

-## 🛰 Orchestrate via Airflow
+## Run Full Pipeline via Airflow
-Add s3_glue_nlp_pipeline.py to your dags/ folder
+* Add s3_glue_nlp_pipeline.py to your Airflow dags/ folder

-Use DockerOperator or PythonOperator to run the NLP container
+* Use DockerOperator or PythonOperator to run the NLP container

-Start your Airflow UI and trigger the DAG
+* Start the Airflow UI and trigger the DAG

 ## 📌 Notes
 Glue Job must be created on AWS Console manually, with the PySpark script pointing to the raw data